VishMenon23/Ghosts_In_The_Maze/README.md

 ## Agent 3
 Agent 3 forecasts.
 At every timestep, Agent 3 considers each possible move it might take (including staying in place), and ‘simulates’ the future based on the rules of Agent 2 past that point.
 For each possible move, this future is simulated some number of times, and then Agent 3 chooses among the moves with greatest success rates in these simulations.
 Agent 3 can be thought of as Agent 2, plus the ability to imagine the future.

+## Agent 4
+Agent 4 is an agent that executes a free strategy agent that maximizes performance.